-- Your benefits may be reduced, there may be a penalty, or the plan may not pay any benefits.
-See the schedule of benefits Precertification covered benefit reduction section. - You will be responsible for the unpaid balance of the bills. - Any additional out-of-pocket expenses incurred will not count toward your deductibles or maximum out-of-pocket limits.
+- For out-of-network services, there may be a penalty.
+See the schedule of benefits Precertification penalty section. - You will be responsible for the unpaid balance of the bills. - Any additional out-of-pocket expenses incurred will not count toward your out-of-network deductibles or maximum out-of-pocket limits.